 - Assignments sent by regular mail or fax require more time.
-Contact the DEU Writing Centre for more details.
+Contact the Distance Education Writing Centre for more details.

 - Your assignment will be returned along with a tutor critique sheet.
 The critique sheet will provide comments about the following areas:

 - Describe any weaknesses concerning the thesis or focus, voice or tone, organization, development, paragraphing etc.